taiansu/InTermsOf.vim/README.md

 InTermsOf.vim
 =============

-Remote controls iTerm from MacVim
+Execute commands in iTerm/Terminal from MacVim